LiamYoungRWO/JS-Fresher/README.md

 # JavaScript Basics for Beginners

-This repository contains my personal notes, code snippets, and exercises from the [JavaScript Basics for Beginners](https://www.udemy.com/course/javascript-basics-for-beginners/) course on Udemy.
+This repo contains notes, code snippets, and exercises from the [JavaScript Basics for Beginners](https://www.udemy.com/course/javascript-basics-for-beginners/) course on.
 The course is designed to introduce the fundamentals of JavaScript through a hands-on approach, covering everything from basic concepts to more advanced topics.

 ## Course Overview